carverauto/serviceradar-media/slides.md

 **Competitive Pricing**: Entry at $89/month, scaling to $899-$1000 for enterprise solutions.

-**Massive Market**: Targeting the 50M+ servers across Slack, Discord, Teams, Telegram.
+**Massive Market**: Targeting the 50M+ servers across Slack, Discord, Teams, Telegram for our ChatOps solution.

 **Modest Goal**: Capturing a fraction (e.g., 0.0001%) translates to significant revenue.